 The safety of these treatments has been exhaustively studied in the orthopedic and cardiac literature.
-Although theoretical concerns exist, to date there has been no association with the use of TXA or EACA and thromboembolic events.
-9,13,14 In another systematic review and meta-analysis of 129 randomized controlled trials with a total of 10,488 patients treated with TXA over 30 years, Ker et al. reported no association between the use of TXA and thromboembolic events.
+Although theoretical concerns exist, to date there has been no association with the use of TXA or EACA and thromboembolic events.9,13,14 In another systematic review and meta-analysis of 129 randomized controlled trials with a total of 10,488 patients treated with TXA over 30 years, Ker et al. reported no association between the use of TXA and thromboembolic events.
 In addition, there was a 30% reduction in the need for transfusion and an overall reduction in mortality.15 Seizures are a potential adverse effect of TXA.
-TXA is thought to induce neuronal hyperexcitability by inhibition of y-aminobutyric acid-23 and glycine-24 receptors in the brain.
-However, this complication has been reported primarily with the use of high dose TXA in elderly cardiac patients.16 kg/hr).
+TXA is thought to induce neuronal hyperexcitability by inhibition of $\gamma$ -aminobutyric acid-23 and glycine-24 receptors in the brain.
+However, this complication has been reported primarily with the use of high dose TXA in elderly cardiac patients.

+In cardiac and pediatric spine surgery literature, high dose TXA has been safely used for years at a dose of 100mg/kg followed by 10mg/kg/hr.
+A recent level-1 cardiac study compared a low-dose TXA protocol (10 mg/kg bolus followed by 1 mg/kg/hr) with an intermediate dose (30 mg/kg bolus followed by 16mg/ kg/hr).
 While the total blood product transfusion was similar between groups, secondary outcomes including blood loss, return to OR, and other blood product transfusion all favored the intermediate dosage.
-Take to all compared low dose TXA (10 mg/kg bolus followed by 1 mg/kg/hr) with the use of a higher dose (20-mg/kg loading, followed by 10-mg/kg/hr intravenous infusion) for patients with idiopathic scoliosis.
+Grant et al. compared low dose TXA (10 mg/kg bolus followed by 1 mg/kg/hr) with the use of a higher dose (20-mg/kg loading, followed by 10-mg/ kg/hr intravenous infusion) for patients with idiopathic scoliosis.
 Although the study was retrospective and underpowered to detect a statistical difference, the higher dose resulted in a 50% reduction in transfusion requirements.
 Numerous previous studies have also reported reduced blood loss with high dose TXA in pediatric patients.
-Take transfusion requirements.

-In cardiac and pediatric spine surgery literature, high dose TXA has been safely used for years at a dose of 100mg/kg followed by 10mg/kg/hr.
-A recent level-1 cardiac study compared a low-dose TXA protocol (10 mg/kg bolus followed by 1 mg/kg/hr) with an intermediate dose (30 mg/kg bolus followed by 16mg/

-Overall, orthopedic studies have demonstrated the efficacy of TXA and EACA over placebo in relation to blood loss.
-14,21-30 In two recent Cochrane reviews TXA was noted to be more efficacious than EACA at reducing total blood loss.^{9,14} Numerous studies in both the adult and pediatric literature have shown reduced blood loss utilizing these medications.
-31-33 In addition, studies solely reporting intra-operative blood losses may have overlooked post-operative benefits.
+Overall, orthopedic studies have demonstrated the efficacy of TXA and EACA over placebo in relation to blood loss.14,21-30 In two recent Cochrane reviews TXA was noted to be more efficacious than EACA at reducing total blood loss.9,14 Numerous studies in both the adult and pediatric literature have shown reduced blood loss utilizing these medications.31-33 In addition, studies solely reporting intra-operative blood losses may have overlooked post-operative benefits.
 Two previous level-1 studies from our group have demonstrated decreased intra and postoperative blood loss in adolescents and adults spinal deformity surgery utilizing anti-fibrinolytics at a low dose (10mg/kg followed by 1mg/kg/hr during surgery).
 However, a decrease in transfusion rate has not clearly been observed perhaps due to the relatively small size of these studies, variability in patient procedures, and utilization of a "low-dose" protocol.
 Recently, high dose TXA has been advocated and safely used for adult spinal deformity patients.
 In this retrospective review of 26 patients, high-dose TXA reduced blood loss by over 50% for patients undergoing a vertebral column resection procedure.
-These findings are particularly notable as adult spinal deformity patients undergoing a spinal osteotomy are at highest risk for massive blood loss.34 Over the last several years, the routine use of TXA for adolescents and adults undergoing posterior spinal fusion for spinal deformity has become the standard of care at some institutions.
+These findings are particularly notable as adult spinal deformity patients undergoing a spinal osteotomy are at highest risk for massive blood loss.
+Over the last several years, the routine use of TXA for adolescents and adults undergoing posterior spinal fusion for spinal deformity has become the standard of care at some institutions.
 However, there remains a paucity of uniform data and continued debate regarding the ideal dose and timing of TXA administration.
 In addition, there remains limited information regarding the post-operative benefits of TXA use in terms of reduced wound drainage, reduced hospital stay, and decreased wound complications.